Herman Riley Day

 Saxophonist Herman Riley was born on August 31, 1933 in New Orleans, Louisiana.

 After serving in the military, Riley moved to LA.
 While working there, he appeared on record with Count Basie, Benny Carter, Quincy Jones and others.

 From the ‘70s onward, Riley was a consistent LA session musician and performer.
-His only solo outing is the 1986 LP Herman.

 Herman Riley went on to work with a long list of jazz artists in the coming decades including Shelly Manne, Count Basie, Benny Carter, Blue Mitchell, Gene Ammons, Etta James, Donald Byrd, and Jimmy Smith.